Our new theme packages each unfold a story through interconnected learning experiences.

 Work as a team to solve a variety of fun and purposeful challenges that cultivate trust and cooperation among the group.
 Designed to de-emphasize competition, these activities encourage creativity, spontaneity, and imagination, along with communication and leadership skills.

-Did your group love our Challenge and Discovery class—but want to step it up a level?
-This team building course is designed to challenge a group, both physically and mentally, through a variety of fun initiatives.
+This team building course is more advanced than Challenge and Discovery, designed to challenge a group, both physically and mentally, through a variety of fun initiatives and ground-level elements.
 As a team, the group will be given the opportunity to practice effective problem-solving and communication skills in order to reach the final goal.

-Challenge yourself and on an obstacle course in the trees above the forest floor.
-Students will work on teamwork, communication, and personal and group responsibility as they encounter classic rope elements such as the kitten crawl, the Burma Bridge, and the log crossing—before rewarding themselves with a whiz down the zipline at the end of the course.
+Challenge yourself on an obstacle course in the trees above the forest floor.
+Students work on their teamwork and communication skills while practicing personal and group responsibility as they encounter diverse elements along the course, such as the kitten crawl, the Burma Bridge, and the log crossing.
+The course culminates with a thrilling ride down our zipline!

 Learn traditional fiddle tunes and techniques on the fiddle, viola, cello, or bass from our talented guest instructors.
 This program is available as part of the Fiddles in the Forest experience.
 Watch the video.

 What would you do if you were lost in the woods or stranded on an island?
 Learn basic survival skills and wilderness safety concepts in this fun, hands-on class.
-With the guidance of our survival experts, students work together to enact survival techniques, prioritize needs, brainstorm prevention measures, build a functional shelter, collect water, and gather kindling.
+With the guidance of our survival experts, students work together to enact survival techniques, prioritize needs, brainstorm prevention measures, build a functional shelter, and gather kindling for a small fire.

 In our real schoolhouse built in 1817, our talented staff—in costume—play the part of the strict School Master or Marm, using 19th-century texts and lessons to offer insight into the lives of schoolchildren 200 years ago.
 This entertaining class facilitates discussions about old and new education models; students will leave with a deeper appreciation of their rights.

-In this classic archery class, students learn necessary rules, safety procedures, and archery techniques before hitting the range and letting the arrows fly.
-With a variety of fun targets, kids and adults alike are certain to have a blast at the Ashokan archery range!
+In this classic archery class, students learn the history of archery along with the necessary rules, safety procedures, and archery techniques before hitting the range and letting the arrows fly.
+With a variety of fun targets, kids and adults alike are certain to have a blast at the Ashokan archery range, challenging themselves to improve their power, precision, and accuracy with a bow and arrow while cheering on others to do the same!

 Students will become citizen science detectives and investigate the cause of the disappearance of Ash Trees in our area.
 After using a variety of tools and scientific methods to explore and collect data from existing trees, students will learn how to use evidence to develop conceptual understanding of invasive species and their dramatic impact on the ecosystem in New York State.